-- the Government of Canada, and departments and agencies thereof; or - other federal Crown corporations.
+- · the Government of Canada, and departments and agencies thereof; or - other federal Crown corporations.

 Certain members of the Board of Directors and their closely-related family members are fishers who sell their catch to the Corporation.
-These transactions are measured at fair value and were incurred during the normal course of business on similar terms and conditions to those entered into with unrelated parties.

 Compensation of key management personnel